greydanus/greydanus.github.io/assets/2020-07-30-optimizing-a-wing.markdown

 ### Quality-Diversity

 In machine learning, the idea that some problems have more than one solution is called <i>open-endedness</i>.
 In response to this idea, researchers have developed a variety of [quality-diversity](https://quality-diversity.github.io/) algorithms which solve for a [pareto frontier](https://en.wikipedia.org/wiki/Pareto_efficiency) of diverse but equally-valid solutions.
-This is still a fledgling area of research (ha), but notable works include MAP-elites[^fn6] [^fn7] and POET.[^fn8] Jeff Clune has a good discussion of these things in his <a href="https://icml.cc/media/Slides/icml/2019/halla(10-09-15)-10-09-15-4336-recent_advances.pdf">ICML 2019 tutorial</a>.
+This is still a fledgling area of research (ha), but notable works include Novelty Search with Local Competition,[^fn16] MAP-elites[^fn6] [^fn7] and POET.[^fn8] Jeff Clune has a good discussion of these things in his <a href="https://icml.cc/media/Slides/icml/2019/halla(10-09-15)-10-09-15-4336-recent_advances.pdf">ICML 2019 tutorial</a>.

 The same ideas have begun to percolate through the reinforcement learning literature as well.
 A number of recent papers have examined the effects of self-play and league play on how RL agents learn.[^fn15] [^fn9] [^fn10] It turns out that, in order to find a stable [Nash equilibrium](https://en.wikipedia.org/wiki/Nash_equilibrium), one must have a diverse set of agents that continually exploit each others' weaknesses.
-The core idea is that when you make a population of agents (and their objectives) more diverse, the best-performing agents in that population tend to become more robust.
+The core idea is that when you make a population of agents (and their objectives) more diverse, the best-performing agents in that population tend to become more robust and effective.

-Another way to look at open-endedness is that it allows you to change your environment as you pursue your objective.
+In many open-ended tasks, you can actually change your environment as you pursue your objective.
 And in changing your environment, you may alter your original objective, producing a continual cycle of new environments and objectives.
 You can see this in 20th century aeronautics: the engineers who figured out how to fly at subsonic speeds earned themselves an entirely new challenge – that of designing airplanes in the supersonic regime.
 This bootstrapping effect, where problems and solutions feed off one another, produces an endless frontier of new problems worth exploring.[^fn11]

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:99.9%">
   <div style="width:63.4%; min-width:300px; display: inline-block; vertical-align: top;">
     <img src="/assets/optimizing-a-wing/map-elites.png" style="width:100%">
     <div style="text-align: left;">Visualizing a large population of soft robots trained on a locomotion task.
 Each pixel corresponds to a different robot and its color corresponds to relative performance (brighter is better).
 Each voxel of the robot can be either bone, muscle, or empty.
 Some example robot shapes are plotted around the edges.
-(Taken from the <a href="https://arxiv.org/abs/1504.04909">MAP-Elites paper</a>).</div>
+(From the <a href="https://arxiv.org/abs/1504.04909">MAP-Elites paper</a>).</div>
   </div>
   <div style="width:36%; min-width:200px; display: inline-block; vertical-align: top;">
     <img src="/assets/optimizing-a-wing/starcraft.png" style="width:100%">
     <div style="text-align:left;">A population of RL agents trained to play StarCraft.
 The MaNa agent later competed against <a href="https://liquipedia.net/starcraft2/MaNa">MaNa</a>.
-Dot sizes represent probability of being selected to play against MaNa agent.
-(Taken from <a href="https://deepmind.com/blog/article/alphastar-mastering-real-time-strategy-game-starcraft-ii">this DM article</a>).</div>
+Dot sizes represent probability of being matched against the MaNa agent.
+(From <a href="https://deepmind.com/blog/article/alphastar-mastering-real-time-strategy-game-starcraft-ii">this DM article</a>).</div>
   </div>
 </div>